Dog Agility Training: Dog Exercise Guide

 Agility training is the ultimate combination of mental and physical exercise.
 Dogs navigate obstacle courses — jumps, tunnels, weave poles — guided by their handler's cues.
 It builds confidence, strengthens communication, and provides intense exercise in short bursts.
 Many dogs who struggle with traditional exercise thrive in agility.
+For more exercise guidance, see the AKC exercise guidelines.

 Duration: 20-45 minIntensity: high